andygodish/wikijs-storage/kubernetes/kube-vip/kubevip-demo.md

 server: https://10.0.0.64:9345
 ```

 Once joined and presented in a ready status, you now have a working RKE2 cluster using kube-vip for 6443 traffic to the kube-apiserver.
+Pretty cool.